dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 # gmapR

 This is being caught up by the change on OSX to .dylib as a shared library extension.
+Resolving this still produces errors on OSX where the library can't be loaded due to missing `_bam_aux2A` in the shared library.

 # graph